 Dairy farmers are the ultimate recyclers!
 Since they often live on or near the land they farm, caring for the environment is a top priority.

-Here are some common ways dairy farmers are reducing waste, reusing resources and recycling trash into treasure.
+Here are some common ways dairy farmers are reducing waste, reusing resources and turning trash into treasure.

 Your old, worn-out car tires won’t go to waste thanks to the ingenuity of dairy farmers!
 Some farmers use recycled tires as weights to secure the plastic that preserves their crops after harvest or to help weigh down their calf hutches.